Marked length spectra of Gromov hyperbolic space: Main idea: length relation

 \section{Main idea: length relation}

-In this section, we present the central method employed in this paper, focusing on the relation of stable length and the Busemann function.
+In this section, we present the central method employed in this paper, which focuses on the relation of stable length and the Busemann function.
 Before delving into the details, we find it beneficial to recall a pertinent lemma.
+Although it is not exactly a geometric boundary in this context, the second part of the proof of the lemma still applies.